Guideline UL-ING01 Peer Review of Instruction

 FREQUENCY:

-1. Credit instruction (in which a University Libraries faculty member is the instructor of record of a course taught for academic credit):
+1. Credit instruction (in which a University Libraries faculty member is the instructor of record of a course taught for academic credit) and other instruction (course-related and non-credit instruction such as workshops, etc.)

-Tenured: one review every two years.
+b.
+Tenured: one review every two academic years

 SELECTION OF PEER REVIEWER: